 Planning Area 1 is located on the land owned by Yorba Linda Estates, LLC and OC 33 LLC.
 Planning Area 2 is located at a higher elevation on the property and is owned by the Nicholas Long family.
 It contains five parks, a water reservoir, open space, existing natural open space, a trail system that connects to Canyon B to the west, and two estate lots that have the opportunity for ancillary uses such as equestrian and/or viticulture.

 Planning Area 2 will be constructed and developed second.
 The land uses described below are permitted in each Planning Area.
 Oil operations are permitted within the SP area.
-Land uses are depicted on Exhibit 8 and Exhibit 9.

 4.2 Land Use Designations